calvinbui/calvin.me/posts/2014-10-24-nzbmegasearch-reverse-proxy/index.md

 ## Apache Proxy Install

-**1.** I recommend you pull my fork of [NZBmegasearcH. ](https://github.com/calvinbui/usntssearch)I've fixed a  few errors in code such as SSL problems, favicons not showing in proxy and dropdown arrows not displaying.
+**1.** I recommend you pull my fork of [NZBmegasearcH](https://github.com/calvinbui/usntssearch) I've fixed a  few errors in code such as SSL problems, favicons not showing in proxy and dropdown arrows not displaying.

 **2.** Install Apache 2 on to the NZBmegasearcHhost.
 DigitalOcean have a [terrific guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-apache-with-a-free-signed-ssl-certificate-on-a-vps) on installing Apache with SSL configuration.